FeitianSmartcardReader/bR301_SDK_Latest/SDK/iOS/Readme.txt

 ﻿2017/05/24
 	Update lib to 1.32.3
+	1.32.3 - Fix bR301 issue when switch App to background, at this time do replug card, the lib doesn't response in time.
 	       - Add customer OEM API to switch auto turn off function, the function is no communication data between App with reader, then the reader will do turn off automatically
 	       - Fix bug when call ScardStatus API get wrong reader name, now make it same as SCardListReaders “FT smartcard reader” 2017/02/22